rmuraglia/menura-kb/docs/build-guide.md

 Once you are in the studio UI, you can remap keys, add layers, and even change the layout.
 The screenshot above shows the available layouts in the drop down menu.

-Note that when you load up studio, the top pinky keys may appear blank or different -- this is because they are actually tap dances used for entering the bootloader if you want to flash custom firmware (see the ZMK config section below for more information).
+Note that when you load up studio, the top pinky keys may appear blank or different -- this is because they are actually custom hold tap behaviors used for entering the bootloader if you want to flash custom firmware (see the ZMK config section below for more information).
 Be cautious in remapping these keys if you plan on going that route down the line, and do not have easy access to your physical reset button.

 ## ZMK config